At work we think about processes and deliverables and deadlines. Let's think about how we think.

 It’s not what happens to us in life, it’s how we respond to what happens.

-As a registered practitioner of Emerald's material Charlie Moon will show your staff how to empower themselves and make better life choices.
+Charlie Moon will show your staff how to empower themselves and make better life choices.
 Morale will improve.
 Drama will decrease.
-You will be able to invest your time at work doing what made you successful rather than spend your time managing drama.
+You will be able to invest your time at work doing what made you successful rather than spending your time managing drama.

 Charlie Moon, a creator in his own right contacted the Bainbridge Leadership Center and became a Practitioner of Emerald's material.